7 Best Renters Insurance Companies in Iowa 2025

 6. Renters insurance protects you against liability if someone is hurt while in your rental property, including covering some medical expenses.

-7. You’ll have the peace of mind of knowing you won’t need to pay out of pocket if something happens to your property.
+7. You’ll have peace of mind knowing you won’t need to pay out of pocket if something happens to your property.

 As we have noted, the monthly cost of renters insurance in Iowa is less than the cost of a large pizza, meaning that in exchange for a few dollars a week, you can buy enough coverage to replace your personal property, protect your liability, and even pay for you to live someplace else if your rental becomes uninhabitable.